-The centrepiece of the first anniversary was the launch of the Forced Adoptions History Project website developed by the National Archives of Australia.
+The centrepiece of the first anniversary of the National Apology was the launch of the Forced Adoptions History Project website developed by the National Archives of Australia.

-- Share forced adoption experiences
+- share forced adoption experiences

-- Learn about the effects of forced adoptions
+- learn about the effects of forced adoptions

 Senate Inquiry into former forced adoption policies and practices

-Australian Government Response to the Senate Inquiry Recommendations
+Australian Government response to the Senate Inquiry recommendations

-The Government’s response to the recommendations of the Senate Inquiry Report into Former Forced Adoption Policies and Practices was announced on 21 March 2013 following the National Apology.
+The Government’s response to the recommendations of the Senate Inquiry report was announced in March 2013 following the National Apology.